 In the first three chapters this is done in a cumulative fashion, through an examination of his written works in the order in which they were written.
 In the fourth chapter we move from this analytic method to an integral existential method, that is, a biographical consideration of Lonergan's religious and aesthetic orientation.
 No one part of his life can be thematized in isolation.
 Both his religious and his aesthetic orientation were part of the same building.
 The fourth chapter focuses on this fact and serves to place a roof, if you will, on the walls of the previous chapters.
 The symbolism of three walls is appropriate in different ways.
 It indicates an incompleteness: do houses not usually have four walls?
 What about the fourth wall?
-Given the importance of the Trinity in Lonergan's theology and as a central piece of Christian theology, we might well ask: is Lonergan's aesthetic Trinitarian?
-To deal with this question would lead us into a fifth chapter and into a consideration of theological matters.
-A positive answer to that question would give a lift to the symbolism of three walls.
-Lonergan's aesthetic perspective is, as it were, held up by his commitment to a Trinitarian God.
+Given the importance of the Trinity in Lonergan's aesthetic Trinitarian?
+To deal with this question would lead us into a fifth chapter and into a consideration of three walls.
+Lonergan's aesthetic to the to the symbolism of three walls.
+Lonergan's aesthetic to be the to the symbolism of three walls.
+Lonergan's aesthetic to be a subject to the the to be a symbolism of three walls into a fifth chapter and into a consideration of the symbolism of three walls.
+Lonergan's aesthetic to be a symbolism of three walls.

+perspective is, as it were, held up by his commitment to a Trinitarian God.
 A more refined aesthetic would develop in this context the analogy of the Trinitarian processions: the artistic Deed being a Word calling forth Aesthetic Joy.
 To develop this idea would require a whole other thesis.
 In this thesis we keep to the preliminary task of establishing the integral nature of the aesthetic and the religious in Lonergan's life and work.